xx-3-xx/Spring-Boot-calculator-app/README.md

 ps aux | grep java
 ```

-**process of pushing your calculator application's Docker image to Docker Hub.**
+## Process of pushing your calculator application's Docker image to Docker Hub
 Login to Docker Hub from terminal:
 ```
 # Login to Docker Hub